What is responsive design?

 As header menus cannot be easily shown on mobile and sometimes tablet, hamburger menu are common in responsive design.

-Learn more how to make hamburger menus here.
+We will explain more how to make hamburger menus later.